 What if you don’t have anything to say?

-If you can’t figure out how you and your story fit into the topic of the essay, or if you have to struggle to find an “angle” through which you can make the optional essay topic work, chances are you’re forcing it.
+Can’t figure out how you and your story fit into the topic of the essay?
+Struggling to find an “angle” through which you can make the optional essay topic work, chances are you’re forcing it.
 If you’re forcing it, you shouldn’t write it.
 If you do write it, it will sound less than sincere, and that is more harmful than helpful.

 How much should you write, if you do write it?

 Many schools will give you word or page limits for optional essays.
 If they do, stick to the limit.
 I understand that you may feel the story you are telling needs or merits more words, but rules, no matter what old adages say, are not meant to be broken (at least, not in this case).
 Respect the school’s wishes.
 If they don’t give you a limit, my general advice is this: Have a one page max (maybe 1.5, if the story is really compelling).
 And definitely don’t make it longer than your personal statement.